munazzaz/Online-Mart-Microservices-Architecture-Project/readme.md

 ### Final Thoughts

 Building the Online Mart API has been an incredibly rewarding experience.
-The journey was filled with challenges that pushed us to learn new techniques and tools, making us more capable developers.
+The journey was filled with challenges that pushed us to learn new techniques and tools, making me a more capable developer.
 This project highlights the power of modern technology and the importance of perseverance in software development.

 Thank you for exploring the Online Mart API.
-We hope you find it as exciting to use as We did to build!
+I hope you find it as exciting to use as I did to build!

 ### Starting the Project